vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 ## Resumption of exercise

+### Balance exercises (no pause)

+I continued the [balance exercise cycle](../../profile-information/physical-exercise/balance-exercise-cycle-with-history.md) without any interruption from the COVID vaccine.
+The dates for balance exercises in the period immediately after the vaccine were 2026-01-12 and 2026-01-16.
+I did different exercises on these days, so they can't be compared with each other.

+My performance for the exercises on 2026-01-16 was normal / above normal.

+Performance details for the exercises on 2026-01-12:

+* Standing-on-one-leg-with-eyes-closed exercises: I cleared the threshold (100 seconds) for both legs, but not by a whole lot: I got 113 seconds on the right leg and 109 seconds on the left leg.
+The indoor temperature was 69 degrees Fahrenheit, so no temperature-based adjustment was called for.
+I suspect that the leg soreness / fatigue was handicapping me a little bit, but performance was within the normal range.

+* Standing-on-toes-with-eyes-closed exercise: I cleared the threshold (105 seconds) getting 150 seconds and 144 seconds on two consecutive tries.
+I did two tries for no particular reason; normally I just do one.
+Unlike the standing-on-one-leg exercises, this does not put weight on muscles where I experienced greater soreness from the vaccine.

 ### Hand gripper exercises with left hand

 I resumed hand gripper exercises with my left hand (I got the vaccine